AshesisDataMining-2015/Youtube_Data/Readme.txt

 1. What is the most influential channel amongst the datasets?

+2. What is the most popular channel group in Youtube UK?

-2.Do Collaborations necesarily lead to more subscribers?
+3. Do Collaborations necesarily lead to more subscribers?

-3. Can we predict the next new subscibers with this data?

-4. Do some of these channel appeal to a particular gender amongst audience members?